Hill Sprints

 - It's good for all-round fitness.
 When I'm doing hill sprints regularly, I could play a sport I hadn't played for years and be fitter than most of the other players who had been playing regularly.

 - You'll never be too advanced for hill sprints.
 Even elite athletes will find running hills tough.
-It never gets easier, you just get fitter and faster.
+It never feels easy, you just get fitter, faster and better.

 - It will help you recover quicker in between sets when strength training.

 With all these benefits you might be wondering why hill sprints don't get recommended very often.
 The reason is there isn't any money to be made from it.
 Why would a equipment manufacturer or gym owner recommend it?
 They want you to use their equipment.
 Fitness professionals can't make money from it either.
-People aren't flashy and people often like to complicated training
+Hill sprints aren't flashy and people often like to complicated training.
+I first learnt about hill sprints from Ross Enamait at RossTraining.com from his books, blog and back when I was on his forum 20-25 years ago.

 This is a video of Walter Payton who famously used to do hill sprints to get in great condition.